 Read about Paul’s experience in our Vein Center and other real patient stories in Real Patient Stories.
 As an avid athlete, Paul had a heart and muscles like someone half his age.
 His limiting factor were his legs.
 As the aching and exhaustion grew worse, he discovered that he had venous reflux disease, a highly treatable disease for the accredited Vein Center at Fox Valley Plastic Surgery.

 In order for insurance to cover the cost of vein treatment, most insurance companies require physicians to classify the severity of venous disease.
 The classification for venous disease is called the CEAP (Clinical, Etiologic, Anatomic, Pathophysiologic) Classification, which has 6 categories:

 3. Varicose veins and leg swelling

 4. Varicose veins and evidence of venous stasis skin changes

 5. Varicose veins and a healed venous stasis ulceration

 6. Varicose veins and an open venous ulceration

 In conjunction with the CEAP category, patients are responsible for rating certain components, such as pain/discomfort, pigmentation, inflammation, etc. on a score of mild (1), moderate (2), or severe (3) on the Venous Clinical Severity Score (VCSS).
 The VCSS score is physician reported, but symptoms are scored based on patient response to subjective questions.
 The score is designed so that greater emphasis is given to more severe disease, which is more likely to change in response to therapy.
 Ten descriptors are each graded 0-3.
-The sum of the component scores is used as the total score.
+The total score is the sum of the component scores.

 The higher the CEAP category and VCSS score, the greater chance that insurance will cover the vein treatments.
 In answering VCSS questions, it is imperative that patients answer truthfully, but not to minimize their symptoms.
 It will lower the score and may make the vein treatments ineligible for insurance coverage.